arend-lang/arend-lang.github.io/README.md

-# arend-lang.github.io
+# Arend language website

-Arend language website
+The source of the site is [here](https://github.com/arend-lang/site).